What do I need to know and do?

-Working outwith Scotland or within Scotland but outwith a Validated System
+Direct Submissions - Teachers working outwith Scotland or within Scotland but outwith a validated system

 We recognise that there are a number of fully registered teachers who wish to maintain full registration with us, however, do not have access to a GTCS validated professional review and development scheme.

 Professional learning is what teachers do to keep their professional practice fresh and up-to-date.
 Engagement in professional learning is an integral part of the Professional Update process.